-DESCRIPTION: The library expansion and renovation project will be complete within the next few months, leaving the temporary library building at 1 Paxton Street vacant.
-Passage of this article would give the Select Board the authority to seek a purchaser for the building using an auction process with a minimum bid and recorded preservation restrictions if the sale of the building is determined to be in the best interest of the Town.
-Should that process fail, the Town could issue an RFP for the property which would allow the Board to have the quality of a proposal, not the price offered, be the primary determinant when selling the building.
-While the building is historic and unique, it is expensive to maintain and needs significant restoration.
+DESCRIPTION: The library project will be completed within the next few months, which will result in the building at 1 Paxton Street being emptied.
+Passage of this article would allow the Select Board the authority to seek a purchaser for the building using an auction process with a minimum bid and recorded preservation restrictions.
+Should that process fail, the Town will issue an RFP, a process that would allow the Board to have the quality of a proposal, not the price offered, be the primary determinant in disposing of the building.
+While the building is historic and unique, it is expensive to maintain, and needs significant restoration.

 VOTE REQUIRED FOR PASSAGE: Requires a two-thirds majority per M.G.L. c.
-40,
+40, § 15.